 Arup Chakraborty, Ph.D.

-Robert T. Haslam Professor of Chemical Engineering
+Robert T. Haslam (1911) Professor in Chemical Engineering

 Professor of Chemistry